FreeSlave/hypnoradio/README.md

     dub run -- --pageTitle="My cool radio" --icecastAddress=http://127.0.0.1:8000/ # put actual icecast address here

+By default it runs on 8080 port.
+Use --port to change the port.
+Use --help to see other options.

 If you want to use *skip* feature with liquidsoap don't forget to include the following line in your liquidsoap script:

     set("server.telnet", true)